newtheatre/history-project/_shows/72_73/festival_of_one_act_plays.md

 ---
-title: Festival of one act plays
+title: Festival of One Act Plays
 season: In House
 period: Spring
 season_sort: 190